microsoft/pxt-adafruit/docs/projects/confetti-box/make.md

 ## Step 3: Mount the servo

-Take the the servo and twist it counterclockwise until it can't twist anymore.
-This will make sure that the servo is in the 180° position and will give the enough distance to turn when we want to rotate our cardboard piece clockwise.
+Take the the servo and twist it counterclockwise until there is resistence and you're unable to turn it any further.
+This will make sure that the servo is in the 180° position and will give the servo enough distance to turn when we want to rotate our cardboard piece clockwise.

 Glue the 3.5 inch by 3.5 inch square leftover piece onto the servo.
 Stick it to the servo so that it will mostly cover the bottom of the box but will be able to spin so it can open the hole at the bottom of the box.

 ![Mount servo to the door](/static/cp/projects/confetti-box/servo-mount-1.jpg) **Mount the servo to the door piece**